fgalmeida/steam-guard-grabber/README.md

 ```

 ### How to work this script:
-1. Login to your limited account.
+1. Place your limited account in Steam Guard Grabber.
 2. Get your Steam Guard Code.
-3. Enter the steam with the account and put the Steam Guard Code.
+3. Enter in Steam with the account and put the Steam Guard Code.
 4. Amazing, now you can use and edit your account the way you want!

 ### Installing:
 1. Download the latest stabe version of Node JS - nodejs.org